dimikara/US-Census-Demographic-Data/README.md

 ### Design

-I chose the area chart as it is visually the most appropriate to illustrate the above finding.
+I chose the bar chart as the data is categorical and this is the most appropriate chart type to use in this case.
 It is a simple but effective choice that reveals something that might not be so intuitive to understand otherwise.

 I added two filters, to facilitate the filtering based on state & county, in case the reader wants to get the appropriate info in a more in depth level.
 Upon selecting a state, we can also see the actual data for all ethinicities for the given state.